magnetenstad/prat.js/README.md

 # PratJS

 Prat is a dialog system.
-PratJS is in interpreter of Prat, for the web.
+PratJS is an interpreter of Prat, for the web.

 ## Installation